 An intriguing cross between a Victorian arcade, a bazaar and a shopping mall, Connaught Place is a hugely popular shopping spot.
 It caters to the needs of all shoppers from the well-heeled to the discerning ones.

 However if this is not really your thing, there is always the A-Class movie theatres to relax and catch a movie in, and plenty of bars and cafes to take a sip at.

 For something more authentic, the nearby Janpath is one of the most famous flea-markets in the city, and still nearer is the Palika Bazaar.

 How to get there: The nearest metro station is Rajeev Chowk

 Opening times: 10am-8:30pm

-Check out the impressive informative travel video of New Delhi below, that incudes some fascinating facts about this great city:
+Check out the impressive 4K travel video of New Delhi below:

 Travel Tip: Have an extra day?
 Get the train down to Agra, just two hours away, to see India’s most iconic landmark, the Taj Mahal.
 (You can also visit Agra Fort while you’re there too.)

 Read my post: Delhi and Agra: 4 Day Itinerary for more details